Bonsai: Compiling Queries to Pruned Tree Traversals: Query Language

 \section{Query Language}

-Our language consists of queries over unordered finite sets.
-The element type of a set can be any primitive type (integer, float, enum, fixed-length vectors of primitive types) or (often) a product type of primitive types.
-Geometry is a special case of product types that supports topological operators such as \code{intersects} and \code{contains}.
+\sys's query specification language consists of queries over unordered finite sets and multisets.
+Their element type can be any primitive type (integer, float, enum, fixed-length vectors of primitive types) or (often) a product type of primitive types.
+Geometry types are product types extended with spatial relationships defined on them (e.g., \code{intersects} and \code{contains}).